jschauma/puddy/README.md

      -d		  Use DNS-over-HTTPS.
 This option only works with a subset of the known public resolvers and thus conflicts with e.g., the -f and -p flags.

+     -e cidr	  Try to use the given CIDR via the EDNS Client Subnet (ECS) extension.

      -f file	  Read the list of resolvers to query from this file.
 This option conflicts with the -p flag.
 See Section FILES for